Skip to main content

 Nioh 3 was developed by KOEI TECMO GAMES CO., LTD..

 Nioh 3 has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its optimization.
+Most players liked this game for its story but disliked it for its optimization.

-Nioh 3 is a multiplayer game with local co-op support.
+Nioh 3 is a single player game with multiplayer and local co-op support.

 Similar games include Wo Long: Fallen Dynasty, Rise of the Ronin, Nioh 2, Remnant II, The Surge 2 and others.